lean-delivery/ansible-role-sonarqube/README.md

   - sonar-json-plugin-2.3
   - sonar-yaml-plugin-1.4.3
   - sonar-ansible-plugin-2.2.0
-  - sonar-shellcheck-plugin-2.1.0
+  - sonar-shellcheck-plugin-2.2.0

 Also you may install optional plugins.
-Be carefull, not all of them are supported in latest SonarQube versions:
+Be carefull, some of them are not supported in latest SonarQube versions:
   - qualinsight-sonarqube-smell-plugin-4.0.0
   - qualinsight-sonarqube-badges-3.0.1
   - sonar-auth-bitbucket-plugin-1.0